Vietnam Car Brands (manufacturer car companies, logos)

 TMT

-TMT Motors Corporation is part of the Indian company Tata Motors.
-The abbreviation of the name stands for “Trading and Manufacturing Equiment Materials for Transportation,” which hints at the main field of activity.
-The corporate logo contains the blue inscription “TMT MOTORS.”
-The designers used a geometric grotesque for her, which is something between Galano Grotesque Bold Demo by Rene Bieder and Soin Sans Neue Black by Stawix.
-Above is an oval ring of the same blue hue.
+TMT Motors Corporation is a part of the Indian company Tata Motors.
+The abbreviation of the name stands for “Trading and Manufacturing Equiment Materials for Transportation”, which hints at the core business.
+The corporation’s logo contains a blue inscription: “TMT MOTORS.”
+The designers used a geometric grotesque for it, which is something between the Galano Grotesque Bold Demo by Rene Bieder and Soin Sans Neue Black by Stawix.
+Above is an oval ring in the same blue hue.
 The sides of this figure have an uneven thickness: they are slightly wider on the right and left and thinner on the top and bottom.
-Inside the frame is an abbreviation of the brand name.
+Inside the frame is the brand name’s abbreviation.

 VinFast

 VinFast is a representative of the modern automotive industry.
-This company was established in 2017 and became, in fact, the first independent car manufacturer in Vietnam.
-And in 2022, she moved to Singapore but kept the memory of her homeland in her name because the letter “V” means “Vietnam.”
-The same symbol is played in her emblem, which looks like a V-shaped metal badge.
-The element appears voluminous and multi-layered due to alternating dark and light shades.
-The black word “VINFAST” is written at the bottom.
-The designers developed a custom set of glyphs for him with jagged strokes and single serifs.
+This company was established in 2017 and, in fact, became the first independent car manufacturer in Vietnam.
+In 2022, it moved to Singapore but kept its homeland’s memory in its name, as the letter “V” stands for “Vietnam.”
+The same symbol is depicted in its emblem, which resembles a V-shaped metal badge.
+The element looks voluminous and multi-layered due to the alternation of dark and light colors.
+At the bottom, the word “VINFAST” is written in black.
+The designers have developed an individual set of glyphs with irregular strokes and single serifs.

 La Dalat (Sud Du Vietnam)